OnyekaEkesi/Movie_Review_Sentiment_Prediction/README.md

 <img width='700' height='400' src = 'https://github.com/OnyekaEkesi/Movie_Review_Sentiment_Prediction/blob/main/src/top_15-words.png?raw=true'>
 </p>  <br>

-## Possible Improvements
+## Results and Possible Improvements

+**5 Models were compared in this project, the accuracy was used to determine the model of best pick.
+Explore the  notebook to discover more steps taken in the data preprocessing and modeling.
-**This project can be possibly improved through hyperparamter tuning, LLM, neural networks etc. You are welcomed to try as much as possible to improve Acccuracy.
+This project can be possibly improved through hyperparamter tuning and exploration of other models, LLM, neural networks etc. You are welcomed to try as much as possible to improve Acccuracy.

 ## Deployment